 The only time I ever eat two pieces of cake at one sitting is every year on my birthday.
-Oh, I know… that eating two pieces of cake isn’t good for my waistline.
+Oh, I know… eating two pieces of cake isn’t good for my waistline.
 But the birthday excuse hasn’t failed me yet.

 Speaking of excuses, one of the most common explanations that many people use when trying to justify why they fail to keep a significant sum of cash in their household rainy-day, mad money and/or emergency savings accounts is because the banks pay paltry interest.